Ibrahim bin Yousuf Al-Fakhro: Art collection

-Al Fakhro held several exhibitions in this regard, some of which are:
+He held several exhibitions in this regard, some of which are:

 Mal Lawal Exhibition

 Al Fakhro participated in Mal Lawal Exhibition, held at al-Riwaq Exhibition Hall near the Museum of Islamic Art in Qatar, and was awarded second place.
 Al Fakhro's collection included antiques and valuable pieces that portray the life during the Ottoman era.
 The exhibits vividly represented the different stages of the Ottoman history as well as the people's lifestyle in that era.

-Al Fakhro's display was distinctive in that it drew attention towards the antiquities that depict the political, military, cultural, and artistic aspects of life during the Ottoman era, complete with a thorough description of every piece on display.
-Al-Fakhro's section was the perfect opportunity for visitors to closely examine the antiques that tell the story of the Ottoman Empire across various times and places through precious pieces of art referring to the days of a prominent civilization in human history.

-His Excellence Mr. Amri Haqi, Turkey's Ambassador in Qatar, praised the distinguished efforts of Ibrahim Al-Fakhro in collecting antiques belonging to the Ottoman era, which portray the cultural, military, and artistic status of that wondrous time characterized by profound innovation and creativity.

 "The Arabic Calligraphy and Qur'an, a Shared Journey" Exhibition

 The Arabic Calligraphy and Qur'an, a Shared Journey Exhibition, assembled by Engineer Ibrahim Al Fakhro, featured around 80 copies of the Quran from various eras, in addition to 30 artworks by renowned international calligraphers.
 Also in display was a collection of valuable pieces of art pertaining to Arabic calligraphy and the Qur'an as well as several original and copied manuscripts.

 During the exhibition hosted by the Katara Cultural Village in Ramadan 1434 A.H.(2013 A.D.), Al Fakhro took the opportunity to explain the strong association between the evolution of Arabic calligraphy and the spread of the Quran.
 The exhibition showcased copies of the Qur'an that were several hundred years old.
 The exhibition started with displaying the birth of Arabic calligraphy, followed by the appearance of innovative scripts, the addition of artistic finishes and gilding, and finally, printing.
 The exhibition ended with Mushaf Qatar and a few of the most beautiful printed copies of the Qur'an.
 Al Fakhro indicated that through his exhibition Arabic Calligraphy and Qur'an, a Shared Journey, he was keen to showcase a diversity of concepts represented by each and every displayed piece.
 He said that he wanted to tell the visitors different stories through these pieces.